Kir-Push/Kir-Push.github.io/_posts/2024-10-02-eks-ng-zd-migration.md

 When deployments are scaled and ready (when ready!) proceed to exclusion old nodes from traffic. \
 We need to exclude a node group from Load Balancer for clean old deployment from receiving traffic. \
-Kubernetes has a label for that - `http://node.kubernetes.io/exclude-from-external-load-balancers`.
-Refer to [docs](https://kubernetes.io/docs/reference/labels-annotations-taints/) as usual.\
+Kubernetes has a label for that - `http://node.kubernetes.io/exclude-from-external-load-balancers`. \
+Refer to [docs](https://kubernetes.io/docs/reference/labels-annotations-taints/) as usual.

-> Please note - if your LB service `externalTrafficPolicy` property set to `local` - you are fine.\
+> Please note - if your LB service `externalTrafficPolicy` property set to `local` - you’re fine.\
 > But if your property is `cluster` - excluding from Load Balancer won't give you that effect (Still may be worth doing).
-{: .prompt-warning }
+> {: .prompt-warning }

 ### 5. Deleting the old Node Group

-When you waited some time, and you are sure that nodes are excluded from Load Balancer - you can delete them.\
+When you wait some time, and you’re sure that nodes are excluded from Load Balancer—you can delete them.\
 How to know depends on your LB configuration.
 But if you know your Load Balancer `idle connection timeout` - wait at least few sec more than that value.
 After that, drop Node Group.
 \
-EKS will evict Node Group and will respect `terminationGracePeriodSeconds` of your pods deployments.
+EKS will evict Node Group and will respect `terminationGracePeriodSeconds` of your pod deployments.

 ### 6. Descaling Deployments

-And right after delete Node Group - descale your Deployments.\
+And right after delete Node Group—descale your Deployments.\
-Often I saw when people recommend first descaling and delete Node Group after.\, But I encounter strange behavior which I didn't expected.\
+Often I saw when people recommend first descaling and delete Node Group after.\
+But I encounter strange behavior which I didn’t expect - \
-When descaling by scale of 2 as example - kubernetes (at least versions <= 1.27, but I'm pretty sure it's actual in 1.30) may descale pods from old and new Node Group randomly.
+When descaling by scale of 2 as example—kubernetes (at least versions <= 1.27, but I’m pretty sure it’s actual in 1.30) may descale pods from old and new Node Group randomly.
 Even if Node Group marked as `No Schedule`.\
 Not good, approach "Delete and descale after" also risky—you would have better to do it fast.
-Don't wait after deletion Node Group.\
+Don’t wait after deletion Node Group. \
-Who knows what happens?\
+Who knows what happens? \
-When you delete first - EKS won't descale pods from the new Node Group.
+When you delete first - EKS won’t descale pods from the new Node Group.
 It will drop already draining pods from the old one.\ Another drawback—it might schedule them in a new Node Group before you descale.\
 So think what approach suits for you.

 #### 6.1 Descale user deployments

-Let's pretend that you do as I said above.\
+Let’s pretend that you do as I said above.\
 Descale your deployments to the initial state.

 #### 6.2 Descale service deployments